Skip to content

 Paper wallets are the simplest form of cold wallets.
 They are papers on which public and private keys have been printed, usually in the form of a quick response (QR) code that is scanned to initiate a transaction.

 A paper wallet is fairly easy to create.
-You’ll need a website or app that lets you generate public and private keys, which you then print out.
+You’ll need a website or app that lets you generate public and private keys, which you can then print.
 But in the spirit of cold storage, the entire process has to be done offline.
 Neither the device you use nor the printer it is connected to should be connected to the internet.

 Hardware Wallets